Edale to Horton-in-Ribblesdale

 Day 15 continued (day 1 of Pennine Way): Hay Dale to Bleaklow

-I had met my eldest son and his friend in the Old Nag’s Head in Edale.
+I had met my son and his friend in the Old Nag’s Head in Edale.
 This is the official starting point of the Pennine Way.
 We had a lovely lunch, and then I had some company for the first few miles of the Pennine Way.
 Lovely.

 The route over Kinder Plateau needs careful watching, as there is no distinct path for much of the time.
 It can be quite disorientating and it’s easy to go off in totally the wrong direction.
 I chose this route rather than the Pennine Way-directed route around the edge of Kinder and up Jacob’s Ladder due to tradition.
 I also like the challenge.
 This was always the start of the Pennine Way years ago (Jacob’s Ladder was the alternative route).